akshaybabloo/gollahalli.com/content/blog/stopping-http-server-gracefully-context-vs-channels-vs-syncgroup.md

     imageCaption: "Stopping Go's HTTP server from a different route"
 ---

-> Full code can be found at [github.com/akshaybabloo/gracefully-exit-go-http-server](https://github.com/akshaybabloo/gracefully-exit-go-http-server)
+> Complete code can be found at [github.com/akshaybabloo/gracefully-exit-go-http-server](https://github.com/akshaybabloo/gracefully-exit-go-http-server)

 I am developing a CLI application that requires it to authenticate and obtain a token from an API.
-I had a problem of gracefully shutting down the the HTTP server from another function, in this case, after a token is received.
+I had a problem of gracefully shutting down the HTTP server from another function (handle), in this case, after a token is received.
 Go 1.8 introduced `Shutdown` that gracefully shuts down the server without interrupting any active connections.

-In this post we will look at using three ways to tell the server to shut down gracefully.
+In this post, we will look at using three ways to tell the server to shut down gracefully.
 Also, I am using Gorilla's mux router.

 Before we go into the details, there are few common functions between these three implementations:

-1. There are two handles (routes); `HomeHandler` - that routes to `127.0.0.1:8000/`, which is our index page and `ExitHandler` - that routes to `127.0.0.1:8000/exit`, which is used to shut down the server.
+1. There are two handles (routes); `HomeHandler` - that routes to `http://127.0.0.1:8000/`, which is our index page and `ExitHandler` - that routes to `http://127.0.0.1:8000/exit`, which is used to shut down the server.
 2. The server always starts in a goroutine.
-3. The program doesn't exit till some kind of wait request is completed.
+3. The program doesn't exit until some kind of wait request is completed.

 ## Using with Channels

-Channels are like pathways, it joins gorutines to send and receive messages.
+Channels are like pathways; it joins goroutines to send and receive messages.
 For example:

 See [play.golang.org/p/BC3IBnNjzb5](https://play.golang.org/p/BC3IBnNjzb5)